1f2n3n

 Classroom behavior is one of the trickiest issues teachers face today.
 Disruptive behavior results in lost curriculum time and creates a classroom environment that is not always conducive to learning.
 One key to nipping behavioral problems in the bud is to promote positive behavior before problems arise.
 This takes some planning, but the following article will provide you with practical tips to help you lay a foundation for positive classroom behavior.

-It probably won't surprise you that classroom control/discipline is rated among the top four challenges teachers face in public schools today, according to the Phi Delta Kappa Poll of Teachers' Attitudes Toward the Public Schools.
+It probably won't surprise you that classroom control/discipline is rated among the top four challenges teachers face in public schools today.

 In fact, almost half the teachers polled said that discipline was a serious problem in their schools.
 Not surprisingly, when the public was polled on the same issues, they ranked classroom control/discipline as the number one challenge.